 Step 3: Create an instance of the PdfMerger class

-As we already discussed, the PyPDF2 library provides a PdfMerger class, and we have to create its instance.
+As we already discussed, the PyPDF2 library provides a PdfMerger class, and we must create its instance.

 # Creating an instance of PdfMerger class pdf_merger = PyPDF2.PdfMerger()